code-plant/experimental/README.md

 ## Goals

-This repository is for developing/testing experimental packages such as below:
+This repository is for developing/testing experimental packages such as the following:

-- GraphQL client with type level parser/analyzer, like `gql.tada` but with `@include`/`@skip` support and more
+- GraphQL client with type-level parser/analyzer, like `gql.tada` but with `@include`/`@skip` support and more
 - Strongly typed GraphQL server framework with strict type checking (in contrast to `type-graphql`)
-- Command-line arguments parser with type level invalid option detection
+- Command-line arguments parser with type-level invalid option detection
-- Markdown/MDX alternative document format that supports plugin, section termination, rich structured data, etc.
+- Markdown/MDX alternative document format that supports plugins, section termination, rich structured data, etc.
-- TailwindCSS alternative utility class generator without huge initial bundle size, and much more robust dark mode/interactive/group, etc.
+- TailwindCSS alternative utility class generator without a huge initial bundle size, and with much more robust dark mode/interactive/group support, etc.

 ### Features

-- user login
+- User login
-- post, comment
+- Post, comment
-- user group and role, access control to post
+- User group and role, access control to posts
-- approval system for sharing posts with other entities
+- Approval system for sharing posts with other entities

 ## Development Notes